 Several of my recent credit card transactions were recorded in ways I didn’t expect, and I missed out on some rewards.
 These missed opportunities may be a cautionary tale for you, particularly if you’re buying expensive items.

 The editorial content below is based solely on the objective assessment of our writers and is not driven by advertising dollars.
 However, we may receive compensation when you click on links to products from our partners.
 Learn more about our advertising policy.

 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Please see the bank’s website for the most current version of card offers; and please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

 I was surprised by the way several of my recent credit card transactions were recorded.
 For example:

 - A whale watching cruise that my daughter, father-in-law and I took during our Thanksgiving vacation in California showed up as “other entertainment.”
-I was hoping my Wells Fargo Propel American Express® Card would count this as travel (a 3 percent category rather than 1 percent).
+I was hoping my Wells Fargo Propel American Express® Card would count this as travel (a 3x points category rather than 1x).
 A nice try, but no luck.

 - The cafeteria at the Monterey Bay Aquarium was categorized as “fees/service charges/dues” – a lost opportunity for 3x dining points on the Propel Card.